2020 Australian Capital Territory election: Candidates

 137 candidates were formally declared for 2020 ACT Election on 24 September, with the total number of candidates down four from 2016's total.
 Of the 137 candidates, 129 were registered to political parties and eight were independents.

 As part of the formal declaration, the candidates' names and any political party affiliation were announced, followed by a 'double randomisation' draw for each electorate to determine the order in which each party will appear on the ballot paper.
 A further draw then took place determining the starting order for the Robson rotations in each column.
 Under the Robson rotation system, 60 different versions of the ballot papers were printed for each electorate.

 Sitting members are in bold.
 Successful candidates are identified with an asterisk.

 Brindabella

-Five seats are up for election.
-The Labor Party is defending two seats.
-The Liberal Party is defending three seats.
+Five seats were up for election.
+The Labor Party was defending two seats.
+The Liberal Party was defending three seats.

 Ginninderra

-Five seats are up for election.
-The Labor Party is defending three seats.
-The Liberal Party is defending two seats.
+Five seats were up for election.
+The Labor Party was defending three seats.
+The Liberal Party was defending two seats.

 Kurrajong

-Five seats are up for election.
-The Labor Party is defending two seats.
-The Liberal Party is defending two seats.
-The Greens are defending one seat.
+Five seats were up for election.
+The Labor Party was defending two seats.
+The Liberal Party was defending two seats.
+The Greens were defending one seat.

 Murrumbidgee

-Five seats are up for election.
-The Labor Party is defending two seats.
-The Liberal Party is defending two seats.
-The Greens are defending one seat.
+Five seats were up for election.
+The Labor Party was defending two seats.
+The Liberal Party was defending two seats.
+The Greens were defending one seat.

 Yerrabi

-Five seats are up for election.
-The Labor Party is defending three seats.
-The Liberal Party is defending two seats.
+Five seats were up for election.
+The Labor Party was defending three seats.
+The Liberal Party was defending two seats.